luuu-xu/css-exercises/foundations/04-chaining-selectors/README.md

 ### Self Check
 - Did you properly chain class selectors for each rule?
+Yes, chaining selectors by listing classes together without space.
 - Does the `proportioned` image retain its original square proportions?
+Yes.
+Used height: auto to remain its ratio.
 - Does the `distorted` image end up looking squished and, well, distorted?
+Yes, because I put both width and height px in.

+Checked with solutions.
+All correct!